matrix-org/matrix-spec-proposals/README.md

 * Please wrap your lines to 120 characters maximum.
   This allows readers to review your markdown without needing to horizontally scroll back and forth.
-Many markdown text editors have this a feature.
+Many markdown text editors have this feature.
 * If you are referencing an existing endpoint in the spec, or another MSC, it is very helpful to add a link to them so the reader does not need to search themselves.
 Examples: